mvolkmann/blog/src/flutter.md

 has a `const` constructor because that allows widget instances to be created at compile time.

-### Custom Explicit Animation
+### Custom Implicit Animation

-As an examle of a custom explicit animation, we can define a `FadeIn` widget that takes three arguments.
+As an example of a custom explicit animation, we can define a `FadeIn` widget that takes three arguments.
 The `child` argument takes the `Widget` to fade into view.
 The optional `duration` argument takes the `Duration` over which to fade in